 1.4 RESEARCH SCOPE

-The scope of this research study is to re-estimate the current crossing-index while encouraging for any other possible future improvements.
+The scope of this research study is to re-estimate the current crossing index while encouraging any other possible future improvements.
 However, there will not be any new methodology applied in whatsoever means but rather following the conventional approaches to minimize the present index.
-The current situation utilizes surveys and observations and of course, this research lays similar foundation; as before had.
-Hence, the limitation fall within the metropolitan areas and therefore only the city streets are concern of.
+The current situation utilizes surveys and observations and of course, this research lays a similar foundation; as before.
+Hence, the limitation falls within the metropolitan areas and therefore only the city streets are concerned of.

 1.5 THESIS ORGANIZATION

-The thesis is organized in five chapters.
+The thesis is organized into five chapters.
 A brief description of the content of each chapter is given below.

 Chapter 1: narrates the introduction, problem statement, objective, research scope and the thesis organization.

 Chapter 2: provides detailed information about the background study pertaining to literature review.
-Some preliminary data has been included in, by.
+Some preliminary data has been included, by.

 Chapter 3: explains the research methodology that used to model the crossing-index in addition to relevant information.

-Chapter 4 discusses new results that obtained through the improved-model for crossing-index of the pedestrians and cyclists.
+Chapter 4 discusses new results that was obtained through the improved-model for crossing index of the pedestrians and cyclists.

-Chapter 5: concludes the research with newly computed result for 2016, metropolitan areas in Malaysia.
+Chapter 5: concludes the research with the newly computed results for 2016, metropolitan areas in Malaysia.